 Integral parts of our church today are the Church Council, which consists of 9 members; Our Saviors Women's Group; Altar Guild; Ladies Circles; Bible Study; Confirmation instruction; Vacation Bible School; Sunday School; Luther League; to name a few.

 Our worship services are mainly traditional in nature; but in January 2009 we began holding a Contemporary service on the 3rd Sunday of each month.
-We have a talented group of people that lead us in song during this service.
+We had a talented group of people that led us in song during this service.
+Our Praise Band retired in late spring of 2020 but we continue to have a contemporized service on the 3rd Sunday.

 We are blessed to have many people that give of their time to lead our youth.
 Our young members are able to participate in Sunday School, Vacation Bible School and Luther League.
 Each December our Sunday School children hold a Christmas program.
-In July of 2011 our Luther League went on a Mission Trip to Colorado and many stated it was a life changing experience for them.
-Our Saviors Lutheran Church currently has 636 Baptized members and 512 Confirmed members.
+Our Luther League goes on a mission trip almost every other year.
+Our Saviors Lutheran Church currently has 581 Baptized members and 452 Confirmed members.